The college system can be endlessly confusing (especially if you’re trying to transfer credit between schools).

-Whether attempting a transfer or simply trying to decide how many classes to take this semester, one of the most commons we get from students is:
+Whether attempting a transfer or simply trying to decide how many classes to take this semester, one of the most common questions we get from students is:

 How many credits do I need for a bachelor’s degree?